Kinky hair: Rise of Black pride

 Since the late 20th century, Black people have experimented with a variety of styles, including cornrows, locks, braiding, hair twists and short, cropped hair, specifically designed for kinky hair.
 Natural hair blogs include Black Girl Long Hair (BGLH), Curly Nikki and Afro Hair Club.
 With the emergence of hip-hop culture and Jamaican influences like reggae music, more non-Black people have begun to wear these hairstyles as well.
 A new market has developed in such hair products as "Out of Africa" shampoo.

 The popularity of natural hair has waxed and waned.
 In the early 21st century, a significant percentage of African-American women still straighten their hair with relaxers of some kind (either heat- or chemical-based).
 This is done despite the fact that prolonged application of such chemicals (or heat) can result in overprocessing, breakage and thinning of the hair.
 Rooks (1996) argues that hair-care products designed to straighten hair, which have been marketed by white-owned companies in African American publications since the 1830s, represent unrealistic and unattainable standards of beauty.

 Sales of relaxers took a great fall among African-American women from 2010 to 2015.
 Many African-American women gave up relaxers to go back to their natural roots.
 Celebrities like Esperanza Spalding, Janelle Monáe and Solange Knowles have worn natural hair looks.
 During the same time period, the number of natural-hair support groups has increased.
 "I see a lot of women who have started to accept themselves and their hair".
 "They're encouraging their children to start accepting themselves.
-This is entirely new", according to Terry Shrosphire in the article "Black Hair Relaxer Sales are Slumping Because Of This".
+This is entirely new", according to Terry Shropshire in the article "Black Hair Relaxer Sales are Slumping Because Of This".
 Research has shown that relaxer sales dropped from $206 million in 2008 to $156 million in 2013.
 Meanwhile, sales of products for styling natural hair continued to rise.
 Chris Rock's documentary Good Hair has shown what many women go through to achieve the "European standard" of hair.
 "Weaves that cost thousands of dollars and relaxers that take way too much time.
 Black woman has finally decided that it was simply too much", according to the documentary.